Chart Color Schemes

 Cultural Diversity

 Sheidow Park had a higher than average cultural diversity, with 12.7% speaking a language other than English at home and 23.9% born overseas.
-Christianity was the predominant religion, accounting for 41.9%.
-The category 'Other' was slightly overrepresented at 1.2%, compared to Greater Adelaide's 1.6%.
+Christianity was the predominant religion, making up 41.9%.
+The most notable overrepresentation was in Other religions, comprising 1.2%, compared to Greater Adelaide's 1.6%.

 Frequently Asked Questions - Diversity